Gero1999/sAMRat/README.md

 <br/>
 <br/>

 > An Open Source Shiny Application that uses the `AMR` package to facilitate Antimicrobial Resistance Data Analysis and Reporting.
+Free.
+Smarter.
+And built for everyone.

 <br/>

 ## Description